LaZeAsh/notes/content/AP Chemistry.md

 - [[Spectrophotometry Khan Academy]]
 -

+- Microwave makes it rotate
+- Ultraviolet, Visible Electron transition
+- XRays have enough energy to break bonds
 ## Khan Academy

 Taking this course my grade 12 year and I want to get a headstart on it hence I will be studying and watching lessons